Abiral Ghimire: K-1

 Ghimire was scheduled to fight the reigning super-welterweight K-1 champion Minoru Kimura in a non-title bout at K-1 World GP 2020 in Tokyo on December 13, 2020.
 He lost the fight by a second-round technical knockout, after the ringside doctor stopped the fight due to a cut above Abiral's left eye.

 Ghimire was scheduled to fight Kotetsu at K-1 World GP 2021: K’Festa 4 Day.2 on March 28, 2021.
 He won the fight by a first-round knockout.

 Ghimire made his return to HEAT against Eiji Yoshida at HEAT 48 on April 25, 2021.
 He won the fight by a first-round technical knockout.

-Ghimire was scheduled to face Hiromi Wajima at K-1 World GP 2021 in Fukuoka on Juy 17, 2021.
+Ghimire was scheduled to face Hiromi Wajima at K-1 World GP 2021 in Fukuoka on July 17, 2021.
 He lost the fight by a third-round low kick knockout.

-Ghimire was scheduled to fight Daisuke Fujimura for the HEAT Kick -70kg title at HEAT 49 on October 17, 2021.
+Ghimire was scheduled to fight Daisuke Fujimura for the HEAT Kick -70 kg title at HEAT 49 on October 17, 2021.
 He won the fight by a first-round technical knockout.

 Ghimire was scheduled to face Daiki Matsushita at K-1 World GP 2022 Japan on February 27, 2022.
 He won the fight by a first-round technical knockout, stopping Matsushita with a flurry of punches at the 2:00 minute mark of the opening round.

 Ghimire was booked to face Raseasing Weerasakreck in a non-title bout at HEAT 50 on May 7, 2022.
 He won the fight by knockout in the first round with a body shot.

 Ghimire faced the four-weight Rajadamnern Stadium champion Jomthong Chuwattana at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 He lost the fight by a first-round head kick knockout.

 Ghimire faced the Krush Super Welterweight champion Jordann Pikeur at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He lost the fight by a third-round knockout.

+Ghimire made his third HEAT Kick Middleweight title defense against Chang Won Yang at HEAT 52 x AFC 27 on August 19, 2023.
+He won the fight by a first-round knockout.

+Ghimire faced Riku at K-1 ReBIRTH 2 on December 9, 2023.
+He lost the fight by unanimous decision, with scores of 30–26, 30–26 and 29–26, after being knocked down once in the opening round.

+Ghimire made his fourth HEAT Kick Middleweight title defense against Jin Hirayama at HEAT 53 on April 27, 2024.
+He won the fight by a fourth-round technical knockout.

+Ghimire defeated Antonin Marconi by first round technical knockout on October 26, 2024, for the vacant ISKA K-1 Intercontinental Super Welterweight title.